Psychological Effects of Love: The Good, The Weird, and The Surprising

 7. The Proximity Effect Can Get Really Weird

-While the proximity effect explains why you’re more likely to fall for someone you see frequently, it also has a strange downside.
-Spending too much time together can lead to the “sibling effect,” where romantic attraction diminishes because the brain starts seeing the partner more like family.
+The proximity effect explains why we’re more likely to fall for someone we see frequently.
+However, too much time together can cause the “sibling effect,” where romantic attraction diminishes because the brain starts perceiving the partner as family.
+This psychological mechanism evolved to prevent incest-like relationships.

 8. Love Alters Your Pain Threshold